Sarajevo: Ancient times

 One of the earliest findings of settlement in the Sarajevo area is that of the Neolithic Butmir culture.
 The discoveries at Butmir were made on the grounds of the modern-day Sarajevo suburb Ilidža in 1893 by Austro-Hungarian authorities during the construction of an agricultural school.
 The area's richness in flint was attractive to Neolithic humans, and the settlement flourished.
 The settlement developed unique ceramics and pottery designs, which characterize the Butmir people as a unique culture, as described at the International Congress of Archaeologists and Anthropologists meeting in Sarajevo in 1894.

-The next prominent culture in Sarajevo were the Illyrians.
+The next prominent culture in Sarajevo was the Illyrians.
 The ancient people, who considered most of the Western Balkans as their homeland, had several key settlements in the region, mostly around the river Miljacka and the Sarajevo valley.
 The Illyrians in the Sarajevo region belonged to the Daesitiates, the last Illyrian people in Bosnia and Herzegovina to resist Roman occupation.
 Their defeat by the Roman emperor Tiberius in 9 AD marks the start of Roman rule in the region.
 The Romans never built up the region of modern-day Bosnia, but the Roman colony of Aquae Sulphurae was near the top of present-day Ilidža, and was the most important settlement of the time.
 After the Romans, the Goths settled the area, followed by the Slavs in the 7th century.

 Middle Ages

 During the Middle Ages, Sarajevo was part of the Bosnian province of Vrhbosna near the traditional center of the Kingdom of Bosnia.
 Though a city named Vrhbosna existed, the exact settlement in Sarajevo at this time is debated.
 Various documents note a place called Tornik in the region, most likely in the area of the Marijin Dvor neighborhood.
-By all indications, Tornik was a very small marketplace surrounded by a proportionally small village, and was not considered very important by Ragusan merchants.
+By all indications, Tornik was a very small marketplace surrounded by a proportionally small village and was not considered very important by Ragusan merchants.

 Other scholars say that Vrhbosna was a major town in the wider area of modern-day Sarajevo.
 Papal documents say that in 1238, a cathedral dedicated to Saint Paul was built in the area.
 Disciples of the notable saints Cyril and Methodius stopped in the region, founding a church near Vrelo Bosne.
 Whether or not the town was somewhere in the area of modern-day Sarajevo, the documents attest to its and the region's importance.
 There was also a citadel Hodidjed north-east to the Old City, dating from around 1263 until it was occupied by the Ottoman Empire in 1429.